google/orchestra/README.md

 This user will need Read and Write Access permissions.

-Add a connector for CM

 #### DV360

 Under User Management Create a New User with the service account email and give it Read & Write Access.

-Add a connector for DV360

 ### An Example Workflow for setting up Entity Read File imports to BigQuery